FredEkstrand/EnhanceGroupBox/README.md

 ![Version 1.0.0](https://img.shields.io/badge/Version-1.0.0-brightgreen.svg) ![License MIT](https://img.shields.io/badge/Licence-MIT-blue.svg)

 ## Overview
-The Enhanced GroupBox control is a collection of features and styling to provide a richer UI control for application development.
+The Enhanced GroupBox control is a collection of features and styling to provide a richer UI control for application development in windows Form.

 ### Features
 *	Borders can now have their color and width set.